Nakshatra

-The starting point for the nakshatras according to Vedas is "Krittika" (it has been argued because the Pleiades may have started the year at the time the Vedas were compiled, presumably at the vernal equinox), but, in more recent compilations, the start of the nakshatras list is the point on the ecliptic directly opposite to the star Spica called Chitrā in Sanskrit, which would be Ashwinī, a part of the modern constellation Aries, and these compilations therefore may have been compiled during the centuries when the sun was passing through the area of the constellation Aries at the time of the vernal equinox.
+The starting point for the nakshatras according to the Vedas is "Krittika" (it has been argued, because the Pleiades may have started the year at the time the Vedas were compiled, presumably at the vernal equinox), but, in more recent compilations, the start of the nakshatras list is the point on the ecliptic directly opposite the star Spica, called Chitrā in Sanskrit.
+This translates to Ashwinī, a part of the modern constellation of Aries.
+These compilations, therefore, may have been compiled during the centuries when the sun was passing through Aries at the time of the vernal equinox.
 This version may have been called Meshādi or the "start of Aries".

 The first astronomical text that lists them is the Vedanga Jyotisha.

-In classical Hindu scriptures (Mahabharata, Harivamsa), the creation of the nakshatras is attributed to Daksha.
-They are personified as daughters of Daksha and as wives of Chandra, known as the Moon God (who reluctantly married the 26 other nakshatras on Daksha's request even though he was only interested to marry Rohini), or alternatively the daughters of Kashyapa.
+In classical Hindu scriptures (Mahabharata, Harivamsa), the creation of the asterisms is attributed to Daksha.
+The Nakshatras are personified as daughters of Daksha and as wives of Chandra, the god of the Moon.
+When Chandra neglected his 26 other wives in favour of Rohini, his father-in-law cursed him with leprosy and proclaimed that the Moon would wax and wane each month.
+The Nakshatras are also alternatively described as the daughters of Kashyapa.

+Nakshatra is one of the five elements of a Pañcāṅga.
+The other four elements are: